unipept/libsais-packed/README.md

-# libsais
+# unipept-libsais

-The libsais is a library for fast linear time suffix array, longest common prefix array and Burrows-Wheeler transform construction based on induced sorting algorithm described in the following papers:
+The libsais is a library for fast linear time suffix array based on induced sorting algorithm described in the following papers:
 * Ge Nong, Sen Zhang, Wai Hong Chan *Two Efficient Algorithms for Linear Suffix Array Construction*, 2009
 * Juha Karkkainen, Giovanni Manzini, Simon J. Puglisi *Permuted Longest-Common-Prefix Array*, 2009
 * Nataliya Timoshevskaya, Wu-chun Feng *SAIS-OPT: On the characterization and optimization of the SA-IS algorithm for suffix array construction*, 2014